Kevinpgalligan/ka/README.md

 The type system consists of (1) a hierarchy of numerical types, (2) quantities, and (3) some other types like arrays and random variables that don't mix with the other types so much.

-The hierarchy of numerical types goes: Number > Real > Rational/Fraction > Integral/Integer.
-There's also a Combinatoric type, used to lazily evaluate combinatoric operators/functions like `!` and `C`, and Number > Combinatoric.
+The hierarchy of numerical types goes: `Number` > `Real` > `Rational` (Fraction) > `Integral` (Integer).
+There's also a `Combinatoric` type, used to lazily evaluate combinatoric operators/functions like `!` and `C`, and `Number` > `Combinatoric`.

 'Real' numbers are represented as floating point numbers.
 If a fraction can be simplified to an integer, such as 2/2, then this will happen automatically.
 In the other direction, a type that is lower down the hierarchy, such as an integer, can be cast into a type that's further up the hierarchy in order to match a function signature.

+`Bool` (stands for Boolean) is essentially an alias for the `Number` type.
+Non-zero values represent true.
+The variables `true` and `false` are provided as syntax sugar, but you can pass 1 and 0 wherever they're used.

 Quantities consist of two components: a magnitude and a unit (see: the section on units).
 Any quantities can be multiplied together or divided into each other, but only quantities of the same unit type can be added or subtracted.
 For example, you can add `1 metre` and `1 foot`, but not `1 metre` and `1 second`.
 This is enforced by the binary operators themselves (addition and subtraction).

 Most functions can be applied to both Numbers and Quantities.

+`String`s, like `"hello world"`, are (so far) only used as configuration parameters for the plotting interface, and there's no way to manipulate or combine them.

 ### Functions and operators
+Functions accept positional arguments and keyword arguments.
+A function call can look something like the following: `f(x, y, keyword_arg: 1, another: "hi")`.
+Some functions, like `plot`, accept a variable number of the same argument type; `plot` happens to accept any number of `Plot`-type arguments.

 Here's a selection of functions and operators in the language.
 To list all the functions, run `ka --functions`.
 To find out more about any particular function (including what types of arguments it accepts), run the CLI command `ka --function {name}`, or run the interpreter commands `%f {name}` or `%fun {name}`.

 * +, -, *, /, %, ^, <, <=, ==, !=, >, >=, sin, cos, tan, sqrt, ln, log10, log2, abs, floor, ceil, round, int, float, log, C, !, quit